-Andy Warhol portrait of Mao sells in Hong Kong - BBC News
+Warhol's Mao in historic HK sale

 An Andy Warhol portrait of Chairman Mao has been sold at a historic auction in Hong Kong - but fell short of its top estimate of $15m (£12m; HK$116m).

-The iconic silkscreen portrait fetched $12.7m in the sale at Sotheby's on Sunday.
+The iconic silkscreen portrait fetched $11m in the sale at Sotheby's on Sunday, or $12.6m after tax and fees.

 It was bought by an unnamed Asian collector.